ntr-switchdin/redpanda-ha/README.md

 ## TODO
 - gotta be careful of dev mode auto topic creation because it can race and create a topic with 1 replica
+- consumer and producer **seem** to always fail over eventually, but can probably speed it up by aggressively killing them when there's an error